Is It Possible To Let Go of Unhappy Past Forever?

 Hi Rine, firstly, yes – one can let go forever; else it wouldn’t be called letting go!
 Someone who still harbors negativity about a past issue or experiences resurfacing thoughts every now and then (that’s outside of his/her control) hasn’t let go yet.
 If you experience a situation where certain thoughts surface on and off, that means the letting go process has not been completed.

 How does one know when he/she has truly let go of something?

 - When thoughts of the issue no longer surface out of the blue, even when you’re not thinking about it.
 It’s a past memory which you think about as and when you want to.

 - When there are no feelings of negativity, sadness, disappointment, hurt, etc attached with the situation.
 Only a state of neutrality.
 (Note that neutrality and jadedness are two completely different things.
 Neutrality is a clean state with no attachments, no misgivings, no hang-ups.
 Jadedness is the result of blocking off one’s emotions.)

 - When you have addressed all your grievances surrounding the issue, be it internally or externally.

 How does one truly let go then?

-I covered this in detail in the exercise for 30BBM Day 25: Forgive Yourself.
+I covered this in detail in the exercise for 30BBM Day 25: Forgive Someone.
 Basically, it involves digging into your grievances to the point where (a) you fully understand the source of your grievances (b) you obtain resolution on them.
 This resolution can be either internal, external, or both.